technofocus-pte/ppteamsintpvt/Labs/Lab 5/Lab 5 - Build a canvas app to have a conversation about your business data in a Teams app.docx.md

 ### **Task 1: Create a new Team**

-1. To create a new team, select the Teams tab, and then select **Create and join teams and channels** on the top left of the navigation pane.
+1. Sign into the **Microsoft Teams** using !!https://teams.microsoft.com/!! with the given admin tenant credentials.
+To create a new team,          select the **Teams** tab, and then select **Create and join teams and channels** on the top left of the navigation pane.

      ![A screenshot of a computer Description automatically generated](./media/image1.png)